Skip to nav Skip to content

 Named to honor the memory of Dr. Chatrchai Watanakunakorn, this award is given annually to an IDSA member or fellow in recognition of outstanding achievement in the clinical practice of infectious diseases.

-Winners have spent most of their career working predominantly in direct clinical care, whether private practice or part of a health-system group.
-The recipient must be in clinical practice and exhibit excellence in one or more of the following areas: clinical care, clinical research, patient or community education, compassion, patient advocacy, general community service, and service to a national or state infectious diseases society.
-Local recognition in medical journals, newspapers, or magazines will also be taken into consideration.
+Winners have spent most of their career working predominantly in direct clinical care, whether in private practice or part of a health-system group.
+The recipient must be in clinical practice and exhibit excellence in one or more of the following areas: Clinical care, clinical research, patient or community education, compassion, patient advocacy, general community service, and service to a national or state infectious diseases society.
+Local recognition in medical journals, newspapers or magazines will also be taken into consideration.

-The Society is pleased to honor Dr. Dretler with a 2022 Watanakunakorn Award for his tireless work to improve the lives of patients with infectious diseases.
+IDSA is pleased to honor Dr. Bloch with a 2023 Watanakunakorn Award for her tireless work to improve the lives of patients with infectious diseases.

 Past Watanakunakorn Clinician Award Winners